broadinstitute/gatk-sv/README.md

 ## <a name="gather-sample-evidence">GatherSampleEvidence</a>
 *Formerly Module00a*

-Runs raw evidence collection on each sample.
+Runs raw evidence collection on each sample with the following SV callers: Manta, Wham, and/or MELT.
+Delly can be enabled but is no longer officially supported.

 Note: a list of sample IDs must be provided.
 Refer to the [sample ID requirements](#sampleids) for specifications of allowable sample IDs.
 IDs that do not meet these requirements may cause errors.